Living organisms are mainly based on four main classes of biomolecules.

 Carbohydrates, proteins, nucleotides, and lipids are involved in and regulate many biochemical reactions.

-These biomolecules are composed of carbon, oxygen and hydrogen with the general formula C n (H 2 O) n.
+These biomolecules are carbon, oxygen, and hydrogen with the general formula C n (H 2 O) n.

 Carbohydrates are made up of tens to hundreds to several thousand monosaccharide units and are also called polysaccharides.